thedevelopnik/angular-testing-intro/README.md

   });
 ```

-In the protractor.conf.js file, we need to setup Chai, which looks like this:
+In the protractor test files, we need to setup Chai, which looks like this:
 ```javascript
 var chai = require('chai');
 var chaiAsPromised = require('chai-as-promised');